dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-with-other-engines.md

 ms.author: chashea
 ms.prod: azure-gaming
 ---
-# Quickstart: Create a Game Development Virtual Machine
+# Quickstart: Create a Game Development Virtual Machine with other Game Engines

-Get up and running with a Windows 10 or Windows Server 2019 Game Development Virtual Machine which has common game development tools pre-installed and you can install your own engine.
+If you don't need have an Unreal Engine pre-installed, you can still leverage the Game Development Virtual Machine with either Windows 10 or Windows Server 2019 that bundles common game development tools, and then install your game engine of choice after deploying this VM.
+Some popular game engines in the market which are worth mentioning but not limited to are: [CryENGINE](https://www.cryengine.com/),  [GameMaker](https://gamemaker.io/en), [Godot](https://godotengine.org/), [O3DE](https://www.o3de.org/), and [Unity](https://unity.com/).

 ## Prerequisites